-With Mono, or Monofilament for all you technical junkies out there the knot strength is far superior to braid.
-The reason being is because of the stretch in mono the knot will always hold tight.
+With Mono, or Monofilament for all you technical junkies out there, the knot strength is far superior to braid.
+The reason is because of the stretch in mono the knot will always hold tight.
 But make sure you tie the knot correctly in the first place.
 And always wet that knot with spit before pulling the knot tight.
 Because of braid no stretch qualities it is the total opposite to mono.
 Click here and check out some a safe knot for braid to mono on Youtube.

 Mono is always going to be the preferred choice across the board for anglers all over the world.
 One reason for this is it is a lot cheaper than braid.
 Even if you compare the most premium of monos they are still nowhere near as expensive as a braid.
 Yes, nearly every lure angler I know uses braid but there are thousands of other methods of fishing that favour the mono hands down.

 Probably one of the more important aspects of our fishing is knowing the fish can not see the line.
 So mono is the clear winner in that department.
-Obviously we use a leader when we are lure fishing counter the chances of the fish seeing the line.
+Obviously, we use a leader when we are lure fishing to counter the chances of the fish seeing the line.
 We call this leader the ‘Point’.

-Anyway, cut a long story short I had psyched myself up for another bite, then, as I struck the spool release button click on my jacket.
+Anyway, to cut a long story short I had psyched myself up for another bite, then, as I struck the spool release button clicked on my jacket.
 Then the line just exploded into a ball of nylon.
 The more annoying part of this story is the fact that this epic bass action may only last a short time.
-So picking out that birds nest while the Bassman was hoofing them out wasn’t much fun.
+So picking out that bird’s nest while the Bassman was hoofing them out wasn’t much fun.
 But, good things come to those who untangle!
 The next cast I had the biggun so happy days…Oh, and it’s still the biggest bass of the year around our area so…unless you know different??

-With mono, you would have to change it far more often than braid, especially if you were fishing rocky areas.
+With mono, you would have to change it far more often than braid, especially if you were fishing in rocky areas.
 It just doesn’t stay glossy and shiny and deteriorates which in some fishing scenarios would out more expensive than braid.
 But then again you wouldn’t use braid to fish off the rocks with a multiplier.
 Fixed spool yes.

 Yes much thicker than braid meaning you can not get as much line on your spool.
 You may think this doesn’t matter but seriously I have known fish to empty spools lure fishing so the more line the more chance of stopping that train.
-Incidentally, going off the road a bit, quality of reel can make a huge difference for this scenario.
+Incidentally, going off the road a bit, the quality of the reel can make a huge difference for this scenario.
 The Bassman has been smashing the bass all summer whilst others have been failing to catch anywhere near the numbers he has been catching.
 He does this year in and year out I am very fortunate to be able to go with him lure fishing.